-You snagged one of those valuable 15 minute appointments with an agent or an editor at the writers conference.
+You snagged one of those valuable 15-minute appointments with an agent or an editor at a writers conference.
 Now what?
 What do you say?
 How do you say it?
 And what does that scowling person on the other side of the table want?
+You’ve heard the reputation of that agent as being rough and gruff.
 What if you blow it?

 What advice would you give to a beginning writer about attending a writers conference and meeting with an editor or an agent?

-Over the years it is estimated that you’ve conducted nearly 2,000 of these appointments.
+Over the years it is estimated that you’ve conducted more than 2,000 of these appointments.
 What are you looking for in a new author or client?
 Is there an element in a pitch that you look for?

 This a VERY difficult question.
 Reading anything is an extremely subjective experience.
 If I like the pitch I may not like the writing.
-And sometimes the pitch is weak but the writing is great.
-And furthermore, what gets me excited may cause another agent’s eyes glaze over.
+And sometimes the pitch is weak, but the writing is great.
+And furthermore, what gets me excited may cause another agent’s eyes to glaze over.

 What is the one thing that drives you crazy about people when they pitch.
 What is the one thing you wish they would do?

 On the one hand is the person who tries to tell their entire novel or book idea with excruciating detail.
 That is either a case of nerves or a case of failing to practice ahead of time.